ToesTasteBad/Murder-Mystery/Murder Mystery/Completed Description and Relationships/Bartender.md

 ## Description
 ---
-You are a world renowned bartender, who worked with and got on with Rigatoni Alfredo splendidly.
-The two of you used to make incredible pairings of drink and food, but now he's gone and so is that magic.
+You are a world renowned bartender who worked with Rigatoni Alfredo.
+The two of you got on splendidly.
+You used to make incredible pairings of drink and food, but now he's gone and so is that magic.
 Since his death things haven't been the same, so, looking for a shake up, you've decided to take a job at a different restaurant in town, La Bouffe.
 As a final courtesy to Rigatoni, you've volunteered your services for tonight's charity auction

 ## Relationships
 ---